Back

 In-app advertising refers to the ads the audience sees while using a mobile application.
 Mostly, they come as banners, videos, and clickable games integrated into the product.

-In-app ads in chess application
+In-app ads in the chess application

 The banner you see at the bottom is in-app ads